SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: Preliminary

 On the basis of unconditioned diffusion-based method, in the realm of offline reinforcement learning, a critical endeavor is to generate trajectories with the highest reward-to-go.
 With the flourishing development of conditional diffusion models~\cite{dhariwal2021diffusion}, classifier-guided approaches embark on this by infusing specific trajectory information (encoded in $\boldsymbol{y}(\btau)$), such as the return $\mathcal{J}(\btau^0)$ or designated constraints, into the diffusion process: With assumptions specified in~\cite{feller2015theory}, we have where $\alpha$ is a hyperparameter that adjusts the guidance strength, $\Sigma$ is the specified covariance of the noise and $\mu_{\theta}$ is the learned mean value of noise in unconditional diffusion.

-However, the classifier-guided diffusion model requires an accurate estimation of guidance gradient $\nabla_{\btau} \log p\left(\boldsymbol{y}(\btau)\right)$ based on the trajectory classifier $\boldsymbol{y}(\btau)$, which may not be feasible or may introduce a separate, complex dynamic programming procedure to estimate a $Q$-function in the training process.
+However, the classifier-guided diffusion model requires an accurate estimation of guidance gradient based on the trajectory classifier $\boldsymbol{y}(\btau)$, which may not be feasible and need to introduce a separate dynamic programming procedure to estimate a $Q$-function in the training process.

-Then, classifier-free guided models offer an alternative, where guidance gradient is eschewed, and instead trajectories with desirable characteristics, \ie $\boldsymbol{y}(\btau)$, are emphasized without explicitly training a classifier.
-It augments the trajectory generation process with a guidance signal that amplifies the features of high-reward or optimal characteristics that have been implicitly present in the data.
-Mathematically, the noise to add during the reverse diffusion process is manipulated as:

-where $\omega$ is the guidance scale, and $\varnothing$ represents the absence of guidance.
+Thus, classifier-free guidance offer an alternative, which augments the trajectory generation process with a guidance signal that amplifies the features of high-reward or optimal characteristics, \ie $\boldsymbol{y}(\btau)$, that are implicitly present in the data.
+Mathematically, the noise to add during the reverse denoising process is: where $\omega$ is the guidance scale, and $\varnothing$ represents the absence of guidance.
 Setting $\omega = 0$ removes the classifier-free guidance towards an unconditional diffusion model, while a large value of $\omega$ strengthens the influence of the conditional information during trajectory generation.